suefn/Dashboards/README.md

-# Dashboards

-In this portfolio there are some dashboards I developed for real-world projects as a Data & BI Analyst freelancer.
-A note about this is that I manipulated data and logo to maintain customers privacy and improve graphics visualization.
+This portfolio is dedicated to dashboards I developed inspired by real-world projects I've been doing on Looker Studio as a Data & BI Analyst freelancer.
+Intended to focus on design and data analysis through dataviz.